rogierspaans/wiremock/README.md

 Since 2.32.0.2

 For mappings the folder view is selected by default.
-It is still possible to switch easier list view as well.
+It is still possible to switch to the flat list view.

-If mappings are stored on a drive in different directories this structure will be extracted and mappings metadata will be updated so that wiremock-gui can show the same folder structure.
+If mappings are stored on a drive in different directories, this structure will be extracted and mappings metadata will be updated automatically, so that wiremock-gui can show the same folder structure.

-You can also manually update mapping metadata to create a structure.
-This helps if you do not store mappings but load them via http, or if you do not want to place the file in different directories.
+You can also update mapping metadata to create a structure manually.
+This helps if you do not store mappings, but load them via http, or if you do not want to place the file in different directories.

 metadata structure: